Spreading Dayflower, Climbing Dayflower

 I find this photo somewhat odd… As far as the white thing I mentioned in a previous photo, here you can see what it is.
 But, what is it really?
 There are two and they appear to be buds but that would be weird… The “stem” the flower grows from is called a peduncle and normally, with Commelina species, each peduncle has a single bract.
 Sometimes 2-3 flowers grow from the same bract but the flowers are growing much different with this species…

 Steyermark’s Flora of Missouri says the inflorescences of Commelina virginica are “mostly clustered” near the tips of the stems.

 I am finished with this post for now.
 I will take more photos in 2020 if I can find this species again.
 Like I mentioned, it is only growing in one tiny area, about 2′ square.
 You just never know…

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have enjoyed photographing and learning about the many wildflowers growing on the farm and in other areas.
+I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.